 Accessing your Medical Records

 At any point during the NHS Complaints Procedure you can apply to see your medical records.
-Under the Data Protection Act 1998 you have a right to see your records unless:
+Under current Data Protection legislation you have a right to see your records unless:

-- Your doctor or responsible health care professional has assessed that to do so would seriously harm you or another person’s) physical or mental health or condition.
+- Your doctor or responsible health care professional has assessed that to do so would seriously cause harm to your (or another person’s) physical or mental health or condition.

 How to apply to see your Medical Records